What is Venetian Plaster?

 Italiano Stucco offers comprehensive training programs at their Southport, Merseyside center, empowering individuals to master the art of applying decorative finishes.

-• Courses for All Skill Levels: Whether you’re a beginner or a professional, Italiano Stucco offers tailored programs to suit your needs, from surface preparation to color mixing.
+- Courses for All Skill Levels: Whether you’re a beginner or a professional, Italiano Stucco offers tailored programs to suit your needs, from surface preparation to colour mixing.

 Why Choose Venetian Plaster?